LWU2007/DDRone/data collection/ai/reinforcement learning/1.Core reinforcement learning/(1)RL Fundementals/offline vs online rl.md

 - requiring continuous, real-time compute resources attached to the environment making it highly expensive and slow to operate.

-Second is through offline reinforcement learning; the agent solely focuses learning a policy of static and precollected dataset of experiences.
-The agent is not allowed to interact with the environment during the training process.
+Second is through offline reinforcement learning; the agent is only able to learn through a set database and isn't allowed to interact with the environment during the training period.
 For example, a company training an autonomous vehicle policy.
 A company collected data of millions of driving hours and is using that to train the agent on this fixed and massive data set (state, action, reward, next state).
 It then learns the best course of action for each recorded state whilst not being able to test its policy on the real world.

 This has an advantage of: